eroak/rpi-433/README.md

 sudo npm myscript.js
 ```

 Please note that there are different and confusing ways to reference a channel.
 This module supports wPi schema.
-Once wiringPi is installed, in your CLI you can run `gpio readall` and check the wPi column.
+Once wiringPi is installed, in your CLI you can run `gpio readall` and check the wPi column or consult https://projects.drogon.net/raspberry-pi/wiringpi/pins/

 ```bash
 gpio readall